 AmerisourceBergen's mission is to help its customers reduce health care expenses, increase channel efficiencies, and improve the quality of patient outcomes.

 The company benefits from forming large supply agreements with key clients, and factors such as competitive pressures and industry consolidation can occasionally hamper (or assist) the company's growth efforts in this area.
 In 2012 its biggest customer, Medco Health Solutions (17% of revenues) merged with Express Scripts, which contracted with one of AmerisourceBergen's competitors; however, following the merger, Express Scripts alleviated concerns when it signed a new supply agreement with AmerisourceBergen.
-The company expects the new Express Scripts contract to boost revenues in 2013.
+The company expected the new Express Scripts contract to boost revenues in 2013 and it did.
+Increased spending to service the contract did take a bite out of net income and cash flow though.
+In 2013 it also signed an agreement to supply Walgreen and Alliance Boots (through their joint venture) for 10 years.

 Mergers and Acquisitions